 Read more about the selection criteria and eligible master programmes.

 Application procedure and key dates

 The application process consists of two steps.
 The first step is to apply through an online application form between 12:00 CET 1 December 2016 – 24:00 GMT 16 January 2017.
-Successful candidates will be notified by the end of January 2017 (preliminary date: 25 January 2017), and asked to submit a detailed application for the second step 1–10 February 2017.
+Successful candidates have now been notified.
+They are required to submit a detailed application for the second step 1–10 February 2017.
 The two-step application process aims at offering transparency in the selection criteria.

 To be considered for a scholarship, you must first complete your separate application to the master’s programme(s) before the university deadline of 16 January 2017.
 To be considered for a scholarship in the second step, you must pay your university admissions application fee (SEK 900) to University Admissions before 1 February 2017 (deadline for receipt of the fee).
 There is no application fee for applying for SI scholarships.

 For the second step of the scholarship application you will be required to submit a Motivation letter, a Europass CV, a passport copy, one letter of reference and one proof of work experience.
 The documents must be in English.
 If any mandatory document is not used or completed in English the application is deemed ineligible.